The Best Goat Milk Formula (2023 Guide)

 Is Goat Milk Formula Better For Babies?

 The answer is: it depends!
-Goat milk formula can be a better option for some babies, but not for others, and it all depends on each baby’s individual needs and circumstances such as allergies, digestive issues and nutritional needs.
+Goat milk formula can be a better option for some babies (source), but not for others, and it all depends on each baby’s individual needs and circumstances such as allergies, digestive issues, and nutritional needs.

-Goat milk formula is designed to provide excellent nutrition to all babies, and some babies will do better on goat milk formula because of the reduced lactose, easier to digest fats, and A2 milk proteins.
+Goat milk formula is designed to provide excellent nutrition to all babies (source), and some babies will do better on goat milk formula because of the reduced lactose, easier-to-digest fats, and A2 milk proteins.
 For babies who do not tolerate cow milk-based formula well, goat milk formula may be a good alternative.
 However, some babies may not like the taste of goat milk formula, or they may get constipated on goat milk vs. cow milk formula.
 If your baby is doing well on cow milk formula, there may be no need to switch to goat milk formula (and vice versa).

-But ultimately, there is no way to really know whether goat milk formula will be better for your baby without a little bit of trial and error.
-Just make sure to consult your pediatrician first!
+Ultimately, there is no way to know whether goat milk formula will be better for your baby without consulting your pediatrician and possibly a little bit of trial and error.

 Quick Picks: Best Goat Milk Formulas

-Here is our “at a glance” view of the best goat milk baby formula based on different needs.
-Looking for a budget friendly clean baby formula?
+Here is my “at a glance” view of the best goat milk baby formula based on different needs.
+Looking for a budget-friendly clean baby formula?
 A goat milk toddler formula?
 A European goat milk formula?
 The best overall?
 We have you covered.

-We chose these formulas based on: over 100 hours of research, speaking with thousands of parents on what has worked for their children (along with personal experience with my own two kids), reviewing the ingredients of every goat formula brand on the market, speaking with doctors and pediatricians, and reviewing countless articles and peer reviewed studies.
-There aren’t as many goat’s milk formula options as there are cow’s milk.
-That said, there are a few high quality goat milk formulas.
+We chose these formulas based on: over 100 hours of research, speaking with thousands of parents on what has worked for their children (along with personal experience with my own two kids), reviewing the ingredients of every goat formula brand on the market, speaking with doctors and pediatricians, and reviewing countless articles and peer-reviewed studies.
+There aren’t as many goat’s milk formula options as there are cow’s milk formula options.
+That said, there are a few high quality goat milk formulas, and more coming on the market now that they are more readily recommended by pediatricians.

-Further down in this guide you will find a detailed list of the top 10 best goat milk formulas, one runner up (good formula brands that didn’t make our top list), and why we love each of those options.
+Further down in this guide, you will find a detailed list of the top 10 best goat milk formulas, one runner-up, and why we love each of these options.

 - Best Goat Milk Infant Formula: Aussie Bubs Goat Milk Formula